helrond/clbsj.org/_posts/2022-06-05-memorial-service-for-dr-norman-gottwald.md

 ---
 We continue to mourn the loss of our co-founder and vision-holder, Norman Gottwald.
 The First Baptist Church of Berkeley will hold a memorial service on

-Saturday, August 6, 2022 at 2:00 pm Pacific Daylight Time in Crouch Classroom at Berkeley School of Theology
+Saturday, August 6, 2022 at 2:00pm Pacific Time
+in Crouch Classroom
+at Berkeley School of Theology
 2606 Dwight Way, Berkeley 94704